-Spectra [9] and Chroma [10] are the examples of systems that use pre-installed services reachable via RPC to offload computation.
-Hyrax [11] has been presented for Android smartphone applications, which are distributed both in terms of data and computation based on Hadoop ported to the Android platform.
-Another framework based on Hadoop is presented in [12], for a virtual mobile cloud focusing on common goals where mobile terminal are considered as resource providers.
-Cuckoo [13] presents a system to offload mobile terminal applications onto a cloud using a Java stub/proxy model.
-The Mobile Message Passing Interface (MMPI) framework [14] is a mobile version of the standard Message Passing Interface (MPI) over Bluetooth where mobile terminals function as fellow resource providers.
+Spectra [8] and Chroma [9] are the examples of systems that use pre-installed services reachable via RPC to offload computation.
+Hyrax [10] has been presented for Android smartphone applications which are distributed both in terms of data and computation based on Hadoop ported to the Android platform.
+Another framework based on Hadoop is presented by in [11], for a virtual mobile cloud focusing on common goals in which mobile terminal are considered as resource providers.
+Cuckoo [12] presents a system to offload mobile terminal applications onto a cloud using a Java stub/proxy model.
+The Mobile Message Passing Interface (MMPI) framework [13] is a mobile version of the standard Message Passing Interface (MPI) over Bluetooth where mobile terminals function as fellow resource providers.